 Brooke is based at the University of Oxford, researching phosphorous cycling in the Mesoproterozoic Roper Group, Australia, using traditional petrography and modern micro-analytical techniques.

-Mcdonald is working on trace element and isotopic data in carbonate rocks from the Neoproterozoic Nama Group, to constrain changes in weathering and redox during the emergence of skeletal life.
+Mcdonald is analysing carbon, oxygen and strontium stable isotopes in carbonate rocks from the Neoproterozoic Nama Group, to constrain changes in weathering and redox during the emergence of skeletal life.

-Mapaseka is investigating rare earth element patterns in microbial carbonates from the Ediacaran Nama Group, to constrain local oxygen levels in microbial reef systems.
+Mapaseka investigated trace elements in carbonates from the Upper Nama Group, to constrain local oxygen levels in the final stages of the Ediacaran.

 Matt was a Master’s student at the University of Oxford, and is now a PhD student at the University of Cambridge.
 He used experiments to constrain sedimentary phosphate cycling under ferruginous conditions.